The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

+The convergence of CGR to GR at the post--inflationary limit suggests a method for inferring CGR action integrals from GR action integrals.
+Remaining unspecified in this inference are the properties that a GR action integral should have in order to satisfy the basic assumptions about CGR discussed in the previous subsection.
+In this subsection, we limit ourselves to describing the method for the sole purpose of showing in advance some conceptual difficulties that the reader may encounter in dealing with the mathematical formalism of CGR.

-Henceforth, to distinguish the mathematical formalisms of GR from that of CGR, we adopt the following convention: {\em all quantities related with, or supported on, or belonging to the Cartan manifold will be superscripted by a tilde}.
+Henceforth, to distinguish the mathematical formalisms of GR from that of CGR, we adopt the following convention: {\em all quantities related to or grounded in the Cartan manifold are superscribed by a hat}.